Jump to: Read full review

 The Chase Sapphire Preferred® Card, one of the best travel rewards credit cards, has historically been a good choice for all types of travelers.
-You’ll earn 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+You’ll earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.

 Thanks to its flexible redemption options, you can redeem your Ultimate Rewards points to book various types of travel — and receive a 25% point redemption bonus.
 While booking Amtrak tickets isn't one of the options, you can book airline tickets, hotels, rental cars, activities and more.
 At $95 per year, this card is best for those looking for flexibility with their travel rewards.